fybrik/fybrik/site/docs/tasks/using-opa.md

     }
 ```

-The following is an example of a new value that the rule above can have if it is evaluated to true:
+An example of an object that may be returned by the rule above:

 ```
   {